qd452/C_Learning/A1_Find_1s_in_unsigned_long/Find_1s_in_unsigned_long.md

     }
 ```

-The Subtle part regarding this algorithm is that it can actually loop through the from rightmost to the leftmost while skipping through non-set bits.
+The Subtle part regarding this algorithm is that it can actually loop through the from rightmost set bit to the leftmost set bit while skipping through non-set bits.
 So in the case of `var = 9;`, it only requires 2 loops while for the subtle approach 2, it still need 4 loops (from leftmost to the rightmost).

-<a name="b-using-lookup-table"></a>
+<a name="b-lookup-table"></a>
-### b.
-Using Lookup table
+#### b.
+Lookup table

 We can count bits in **O(1)** time using lookup table.
 Please see http://graphics.stanford.edu/~seander/bithacks.html#CountBitsSetTable for details.